Cotton face masks. Guidelines for use.

 - Replace masks with a new, clean and dry mask as soon as they become damp.

-- These masks can be washed at 40 degrees and dried flat after smoothing out the metal nose bar.
+- These masks should ideally be washed by hand in warm soapy water and dried flat after gently smoothing out the metal nose bar.
+Do not wring.

 - A quick iron once dry will help to keep the mask pleats in place.

 - If in constant use or washed at a high temperature elastic can perish over time but these masks have been designed so that you can easily replace the elastic if you need too without damaging the mask.

 - If you find that the elastic irritates your ears it can be removed and you will be able to replace it with shoe laces or cotton tape as an alternative.
 These will then need to be tied at the back of your head.
 Due to the nature of these products returns can not be processed and there are no refunds.